Notre-Solutions/Inship-Website/src/pages/resources/index.md

       subtitle: We do bespoke intergations
       titleOverlayIcon: Intergration
       description: >-
-        InShip has integrated with over 35 erp's and accounting software systems; ranging from household names to market leading erp systems.
+        InShip has integrated with over 35 ERPs and accounting software systems;
+        ranging from household names to market leading ERP systems.
     - title: Experienced
       icon: laptop
       showReadMore: true